 Of course, you should have a qEEG Brain Map performed to see specifically how your brain is performing to cause your symptoms.
 Likely what will be found is the brain pattern described above.
 Once that brain pattern is identified, then Neurofeedback protocols can be used to decrease the production of extra fast and extra slow speed (High Beta and Delta) and simultaneously increase the production of medium speed (Alpha – Low Beta) to improve you feel and how you are able to perform.

 Our team of professionals at Leigh Brain & Spine use Neurofeedback training as a first line of defense to shift brains out of the burn out mode and into the healthy mode of calm-focus.
 We offer in-office and Remote Neurofeedback.
 Then we teach you how to keep it there forever.
-You can check out the details at our office website or find a Neurofeedback Expert near you.
+You can check out the details on our official website..